W3rni0/NahamCon_CTF_2020/readme.md

 ![](assets//images//phphonebook_1.png)

-so the site tells us that the php source for the page accepts parameters...oooh we might have LFI (local file inclusion), php allows the inclusion of files from the server as parameters in order to extend the functionality of the script or to use code from other files, but if the script is not sanitising the input as needed (filtering out sensitive files) an attacker can include any arbitrary file on the web server or atleast use what's not filtered to his adventage, php scripts stay in the server-side and should not be revealed to the client-side as it may contain sensitive data (and there is no use to it in the client-side), if we want to leak the php files we'll need to encode or encrypt the data as the LFI vulnrable php code will read the file as code and execute it, we can do such things using the php://filter wrapper, using this wrapper in the following way will leak the php source code for index page:
+so the site tells us that the php source for the page accepts parameters...oooh we might have LFI (local file inclusion), php allows the inclusion of files from the server as parameters in order to extend the functionality of the script or to use code from other files, but if the script is not sanitizing the input as needed (filtering out sensitive files) an attacker can include any arbitrary file on the web server or at least use what's not filtered to his advantage, php scripts stay in the server-side and should not be revealed to the client-side as it may contain sensitive data (and there is no use to it in the client-side), if we want to leak the php files we'll need to encode or encrypt the data as the LFI vulnerable php code will read the file as code and execute it, we can do such things using the php://filter wrapper, using this wrapper in the following way will leak the php source code for index page:

 `http://jh2i.com:50002/index.php?file=php://filter/convert.base64-encode/resource=index.php`